stephanemora/azure-docs.fr-fr/articles/virtual-machines/troubleshooting/allocation-failure.md

 **Code d’erreur** : AllocationFailed ou ZonalAllocationFailed

-**Message d’erreur** : « Allocation failed.
+**Message d’erreur** : « L'allocation a échoué.
 We do not have sufficient capacity for the requested VM size in this region.
 Read more about improving likelihood of allocation success at http://aka.ms/allocation-guidance »

 Cet article explique les causes de certains échecs d’allocation courants et propose des solutions possibles.